Medina-Mardones/Cosimplicial-Chains-Tensor-Product/README.md

 # Constructing a counterexample for the CPC-conjecture

-The script presented here constructs a counterexample for a conjecture arising in connection to the main theorem of "An Axiomatic Characterization of Steenrod cup-i products" DOI arXiv:1810.06505
+The script presented here constructs a counterexample for a conjecture arising in connection to the main theorem of "An Axiomatic Characterization of Steenrod cup-i products" arXiv:1810.06505

 The following is a self-contained reformulation of the conjecture: